 Last updated on October 3, 2023

 - Select Page from the drop-down menu.

-- Type a Title for the page.
+- Enter a Title for the page.

-- Click Edit in the upper right.
+- Click Edit in the top right-hand corner.